 The Children’s Center offers a wide range of programs that support the prevention, intervention and treatment of child abuse.
-In addition, the Children’s Center provides services for neglected and at-risk youth.
-The Center operates a residential home in Surry County but serves families from across all Northwest North Carolina.
+In addition, the Children’s Center provides support for neglected and at-risk youth by serving families across all of Northwest North Carolina through various programs.

 Proven, effective, evidence-based programs to help parents grow strong in their all-important jobs of taking excellent care of their children